elykwilliams/EvasionPaths/README.md

 `make install`

 This will create the EvasionPaths-env conda environment.
-To run examples you will i still need to activate and deactivate the environment.
+To run examples you will still need to activate and deactivate the environment.

 To activate:
 `conda activate EvasionPaths-env`